Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 10. Give the simple gift that keeps on giving: kindness.

 The greatest gift our community offers is the merriment in acknowledging important people in our lives and the festive way in which we share this month.
-(The other months of the year we can include kindness too.)
+(The other months of the year we can include generoisity too.)